01.Is it worth upgrading to the new Thermomix TM5?

-To find out if its performance justifies the hefty price tag, CHOICE put the latest version up against two cheaper competitors in our All-in-one kitchen machine reviews.
+To find out if its performance justifies the hefty price tag, CHOICE put the latest version, the TM5, up against its predecessor the TM31 as well as some cheaper competitors in our All-in-one kitchen machine reviews.

 More on the Thermomix